Dasyure/feedback-formatting/README.md

 After everything has been copied in:
 - Run the script `python3 src/feedback_formatter.py ITER_NUM`
-- Open `output/results.md`, hold `ctrl + shift + t` to preview the markdown file.
+- Open `output/results.md`, hold `cmd + shift + v` to preview the markdown file.
 - Copy paste the text from the markdown file to give to your classes.

 ## Customising the output
 - The contents of the `start message` and the `end message` can be changed in the markdown files in `/input`
 - Settings can be configured in `config.yaml`.
-  - If no comment is left for a mark, the default comment is; `Nothing to comment on!`.
+  - If no comment is left for a mark, the default comment is: `Nothing to comment on!`.
   - Each grade is coloured either green, light green, yellow or red